-From the two $m(D{max})$ relations initially used for ice spheroids in the scattering simulations, only the $m(D{max})$ of aggregates was systematically used for the statistical analysis of this study.
+From the two $m(D{\text{max}})$ relations initially used for ice spheroids in the scattering simulations, only the $m(D{\text{max}})$ of aggregates was systematically used for the statistical analysis of this study.
 The BF95 mass-size relation could not represent our radar observations, especially for large ice hydrometeors.
-Although ice crystals are known to have lower densities when they grow larger (except for graupel or hail), BF95 prescribes near-zero density values for large particles especially when they are assumed homogeneous soft spheroids.
-The homogeneity that this ice model suggests along with the missing internal structures and the near-field ice dipoles interactions that the realistic ice particles have, leads to very low simulated ZDR values with increasing particles size (Fig. 8) and decreasing particles density.
-The ice retrieval results for the examined case study, using LUTs for oblate ice spheroids, an exponential PSD and BF95 mass-size relation, are presented in Fig. 15 along with the residual values of ZDR, DWR and Z_c , expressed using RMSE values in Table 4.
-The RMSE for ZDR and Z_c are quite low and generally in the same order of magnitude like the RMSE using $m(D{max})$ of aggregates for both oblate and horizontally aligned prolate shape assumptions (Table 2).
-However, with the aforementioned assumptions, the retrieved AR and S (Fig. 15a and Fig. 15c) could not really explain ZDR measurements (Fig. 3d).
-The AR is almost unrealistically high, suggesting e.g., plates, for the greater part of the cloud cross-section using BF95 m(D{max}).
-The RMSE for DWR with 2.27 dB was found to be quite high, suggesting that the retrieved $D{\rm m}$ (Fig. 15b) could not replicate DWR measurements (Fig. 3b).
-On the other hand, IWC (Fig. 15d) showed a good agreement to the radar measurements as it could explain well POLDIRAD Z_c (Fig. 3c).
-The retrieved values were found to be larger than the IWC values retrieved using the m(D{max}) of aggregates for both shape assumptions.
-Overall, the plots of retrieved parameters as well as the RMSE for ZDR, DWR and Z_e reveal that the output of the ice retrieval using an exponential PSD, the m(D{max}) of aggregates and LUTs for oblate ice spheroids (Fig. 11 and Table 2, but also in Table 4) were found to better explain the radar observations compared to the BF95 assumption.
-Figure 16 shows the residuals between the simulated and measured DWR for aggregates (Fig. 16a) and BF95 (Fig. 16b) m(D{max}).
-For ice spheroids that follow the $m(D{max})$ of aggregates, the residuals are evenly distributed around 0 (mean value of +0.08 dB) suggesting that this mass-size relation can better explain our measurements in this case.
-In contrast, the measured DWR appeared to be higher than the simulated one for BF95 for the larger part of the cloud cross-section (reddish areas) with a mean value of -0.923 dB.
+Although ice crystals are known to have lower densities when they grow larger (except for graupel or hail), BF95 prescribes near-zero density values for large particles, especially when they are assumed to be homogeneous soft spheroids.
+The homogeneity that this ice model suggests, along with the missing internal structures and the near-field ice dipole interactions, that the realistic ice particles have leads to very low simulated ZDR values with increasing particle size (Fig. 8) and decreasing particle density.
+The ice retrieval results for the examined case study, using LUTs for oblate ice spheroids, an exponential PSD, and BF95 masssize relation, are presented in Fig. 15 along with the residual values of ZDR, DWR, and Z_e , expressed using RMSE values in Table 4.
+The RMSE for ZDR and Z_e is quite low and generally of the same order of magnitude as the RMSE using $m(D{\text{max}})$ of aggregates for both oblate and horizontally aligned prolate shape assumptions (Table 2).
+However, with the aforementioned assumptions, the retrieved AR and S (Fig. 15a and c) could not really explain ZDR measurements (Fig. 3d).
+The AR is almost unrealistically high, suggesting, e.g., plates for the greater part of the cloud crosstemperature stacked histograms for oblate ice particles